Yes and no: Nepali

-In Nepali, there is no one word for 'yes' and 'no' as it depends upon the verb used in the question.
-The words most commonly translated as equivalents are 'हो' (ho; lit. '"is"') and 'होइन' (hoina; lit. '"not is"') are in fact the affirmative and negative forms of the same verb 'हो' (ho; lit. '"is"') and hence is only used when the question asked contains said verb.
-In other contexts, one must repeat the affirmative or negative forms of the verb being asked, for instance "तिमीले खाना खायौँ?" (timīle khānā khāyau?; lit. '"You food ate?"') would be answered by "खाएँ" (khāe˜; lit. '"ate"'), which is the verb "to eat" conjugated for the past tense first person singular.
-In certain contexts, the word "नाई" (nāī) can be used to deny something that is stated, for instance politely passing up an offer.
+In Nepali, there is no one word for yes and no as it depends upon the verb used in the question.
+The words most commonly translated as equivalents are हो (lit. 'is') and होइन (lit. 'not is') are in fact the affirmative and negative forms of the same verb हो (lit. 'is') and hence is only used when the question asked contains said verb.
+In other contexts, one must repeat the affirmative or negative forms of the verb being asked, for instance तिमीले खाना खायौँ? (lit.
+'You food ate?') would be answered by खाएँ (lit. 'ate'), which is the verb 'to eat' conjugated for the past tense first person singular.
+In certain contexts, the word नाई can be used to deny something that is stated, for instance politely passing up an offer.

 Chinese

 Speakers of Chinese use echo responses.
-In all Sinitic/Chinese languages, yes–no questions are often posed in A-not-A form, and the replies to such questions are echo answers that echo either A or not A. In Standard Mandarin Chinese, the closest equivalents to yes and no are to state "是" (shì; lit. '"is"') and "不是" (búshì; lit. '"not is"').
-The phrase 不要 ((I) do not want (búyào)) may also be used for the interjection "no", and 嗯 (ǹg) may be used for "yes".
-Similarly, in Cantonese, the preceding are 係 hai6 (lit: "is") and 唔係 (lit: "not is") m4 hai6, respectively.
-One can also answer 冇錯 mou5 co3 (lit. '"not wrong"') for the affirmative, although there is no corresponding negative to this.
+In all Sinitic/Chinese languages, yes–no questions are often posed in A-not-A form, and the replies to such questions are echo answers that echo either A or not A. In Standard Mandarin Chinese, the closest equivalents to yes and no are to state 是 (lit. 'is') and 不是 (lit. 'not is').
+The phrase 不要 (lit. '(I) do not want') may also be used for the interjection no, and 嗯 may be used for yes.
+Similarly, in Cantonese, the preceding are 係 (lit. 'is') and 唔係 (lit. 'not is'), respectively.
+One can also answer 冇錯 (lit. 'not wrong') for the affirmative, although there is no corresponding negative to this.

 Japanese

-The Japanese words for yes and no, "はい" (hai) and "いいえ" (iie), work differently than in English.
-Hai is often used to simply acknowledge hearing the question, prior to answering it.
-On their own, hai and iie signify agreement or disagreement with the proposition put by the question.
-This is especially clear in answers to negative questions: if asked, Are you not going? (行かないのですか?, ikanai no desu ka?), answering with the affirmative hai would mean "Right, I am not going"; whereas in English, answering "yes" would be to contradict the negative question.
+The Japanese words for yes and no, はい and いいえ, work differently than in English. is often used to simply acknowledge hearing the question, prior to answering it.
+On their own, and signify agreement or disagreement with the proposition put by the question.
+This is especially clear in answers to negative questions: if asked, "Are you not going?" (行かないのですか?, ikanai no desu ka?), answering with the affirmative would mean "Right, I am not going"; whereas in English, answering "yes" would be to contradict the negative question.

 Nevertheless, echo responses are typical in Japanese.

+Polish

+In Polish, the words for yes and no are tak and nie, respectively.
+Formally speaking, they signify agreement or disagreement with the proposition put by the question, as in Japanese.
+However, it is common to simply use tak and nie to give affirmative and negative responses, as in English.
+Double negation is normal and valid in Polish, and it is interpreted as reinforcing the negation, e.g. nie mam nic (lit.
+'I don't have nothing') meaning 'I don't have anything' or 'I have nothing'.